 JS: Oh, I can’t even begin to describe what it’s like.
 Sometimes I’m just numb, I’m overwhelmed.
 Ours is a female-loaded home that runs a little different than a dugout.
 A bunch of guys just get together and that’s about it.
 But females know everything and everything takes a lot longer – and you just have to wait it out!

 AP: What are your best times with your family?

 JS: My greatest times are the big holidays like Christmas or Thanksgiving, whenever we can all just be together and celebrate the moment of family.
 I think of my daughters and how much I love it when they just run around the table and dance.

-AP: What’s your favorite thing to do for your kids on Father’s Day?
+AP: What’s one of your favorite things to do for your kids?

 JS: I cook ’em pancakes.
 I cook a mean batch of pancakes.
 I use vegetable oil and I like them a little crusty.
 I’m a flat pancake kind of dad.

 AP: You have a strong faith that you did not embrace until 1995.
 How has that faith helped you in your role as a dad?

 JS: Honoring God has made me a better parent, all the way around.
 The biggest thing of all is that for a while I was consumed by a lot of things.
 My strong faith has helped me gain perspective and has led me to believe in myself – those things help me as a parent.
 I think for a guy who loves his family as much as I do, you do the best you can.
 I argue that I see my kids more than a typical nine-to-five dad.
 When you have the opportunity, that’s when you do it and that’s the way life has prepared our family.

 AP: Any lessons learned from your own father?